a-inacio/edt-go/docs/a-golang-primer.md

 }
 ```

-You will not be often required to used Wait Groups with this library because most of the constructs make your life easier with concurrent or by communicating between constructs running in the background / in parallel.
+You will not likley be often required to rely on Wait Groups, with this library because most of the constructs make your life easier with concurrency or by communicating between constructs running in the background or in parallel.

-One use case, however, is if you want to be sure that when publishing an event, into the `eventhub.EventHub` construct, all subscribers got the chance to execute to completion.
+One use case, however, is if you want to be sure that when publishing an event, into the `eventhub.EventHub` construct, all subscribers got the chance to execute until completion.

 > 👉 Normally you just fire and forget events, this is just meant for special scenarios where you need to be sure everything finished before continuing.